Abundance Acres Farm

 Rabbit

 Fresh/Frozen.
 Creme d'Argent, Champagne d'Argent, or cross.
-Whole (2.5-4.5 lb) AVAILABLE FROM MID-MAY
+Whole (2.5-4.5 lb) NOT AVAILABLE $10/lb

 Rose Veal